 Students who want some flexibility may be interested in Mercy College, which has online and campus nursing programs.
 It’s among the best nursing programs in Ohio.
 Students receive solid preparation for careers as registered nurses.
 The rigorous coursework includes first-rate classes for students seeking their ASN, BSN or RN to BSN degree.

 Mercy Ohio is a private school and Catholic College in Toledo.
-It has fewer than 365 undergraduate students and accept 60% of those who apply.
-Majors include healthcare management, health service studies and nursing.
+It has fewer than 365 undergraduate students and accepts 60% of those who apply.
+Majors include healthcare management, health service studies, and nursing.
 With a competitive admissions process, Mercy College of Ohio offers an excellent education for nursing students.
 Additionally, 93% of students receive some form of financial aid.

 Highlight: Student surveys indicate that 94% of students feel that professors put energy and effort into their classes.
 The school has a low student-to-teacher ratio of 7:1.

 Format: Online and Campus